ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 For more information about using the API and all backup service API methods, see [VPC API reference](/apidocs/vpc/latest).

-## Performance considerations
+## Performance impact
 {: #baas-performance-considerations}

-Restoring boot and data volumes from a backup snapshot have the following performance implications.

-### Performance considerations when a volume is restored from a backup snapshot
-{: #baas-vol-perf}

-Boot and data volume performance is initially degraded when you're restoring from a snapshot.
-During the restoration, your data is copied from {{site.data.keyword.cos_full_notm}} to {{site.data.keyword.block_storage_is_short}}.
-After the restoration process is completed, you can realize full IOPS on your new volume.
+The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
+Performance degradation occurs during the restoration because your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}} in the background.
+After the restoration process is complete, you can realize full IOPS on the new volume.

-### Performance considerations when a bootable backup snapshot is used to provision a new instance
+### Performance considerations when a bootable backup snapshot is used to provision an instance
 {: #baas-boot-perf}

-Before you select a backup snapshot of a boot volume to provision an instance, keep in mind these performance considerations:
+Before you select a backup snapshot of a boot volume to provision an instance, consider the following points:

 * Because the bootable backup snapshot is not fully hydrated, initial performance is slower than compared to a regular boot volume.
-During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.

-* For disaster recovery, it's better to restore from a manually created snapshot than from a backup snapshot.
-Your volume is created sooner.
+Volumes that are restored from fast restore clones do not require hydration.
+The data is available as soon as the volume is created.

 * To achieve the best performance and efficiency when you provision multiple instances, boot from an existing image.
 Custom images that you provide are better than stock images for this purpose.
 Images can have a maximum size of 250 GB.